jaysoffian/-homebridge-globalcache-itach-ir/README.md

 ## Credits

-This plugin is based on <https://github.com/kiwi-cam/homebridge-broadlink-rm>.
+This plugin is based off of <https://github.com/kiwi-cam/homebridge-broadlink-rm>.
 I removed most of its accessory types and adapted the remaining code to work with the Global Caché iTach protocol.